Paste a decklist, pick a precon, or grab a tournament deck. Download a print-ready A4 proxy PDF. Free, no account, no watermark.

 Fabricard is a free browser tool for printing Magic: The Gathering proxy cards.
 Paste any decklist in MTG Arena, Moxfield, Archidekt, or plain-text format, choose the exact art and printing from Scryfall, and export a print-ready PDF for A4 or US Letter paper.
-It supports bleed, cut lines, double-faced cards (DFC), and custom card uploads.
-No account, no subscription, no watermark, and full multilingual card data including German.
+It supports bleed, cut guides, double-faced cards (DFC), duplex alignment with printer calibration, custom card and card-back uploads, and card data in 11 languages.
+The catalog covers 815 prebuilt decks in the in-app catalog, including 185 Commander precons with dedicated pages (data through June 2026), and 1172 tournament decklists (TopDeck data through August 2026).
+See the full feature list, the supported decklist formats, the double-sided printing guide and the changelog.

 Fabricard includes a free deck builder.
 Browse preconstructed (precon) Commander and 60-card decks, import real tournament decklists from TopDeck.gg events, and build or save your own custom decks.
 Each deck shows stats such as mana curve, colors, card types, rarity, an estimated budget in EUR and format legality, and can be sent to the print preview as a PDF.